top of page

 4. Engine's ability to reach maximum RPM

-5. Hole Shot (speed at which the boat gets onto the plane) *very important if you'll need to do bar crossings, you cant have enough horse power on the back in these situations, too little power can could cause serious problems.
+5. Hole Shot (speed at which the boat gets onto the plane) *very important if you'll need to do bar crossings, you cant have enough horse power on the back in these situations, too little power can cause serious problems.

-6. Check for any concerning smells, fuel issues, and inspect battery areas and fuel lines
+6. Check for any concerning smells, fuel issues, and inspect battery areas and fuel lines.

 7. Confirm functionality of sounders and electronics